 Horrible History: Documentary Re-enactments

-It is a screenshot taken from an advertisement for a History Channel television series called "Warrior's Way", which was broadcast in the UK in May 2020.
-For the uninitiated, you are probably wondering why this one image from a programme I have yet to view has got me so irritated.
-There are several reasons that, if I am honest are actually minor criticisms, but taken together they point to much bigger problems with the public's perception of what is historically accurate and of television's credibility.
+It is a screenshot taken from an advertisement for a History Channel television series called 'Warrior's Way', which was broadcast in the UK in May 2020.
+For the uninitiated, you are probably wondering why this one image from a programme we have yet to view has got us so irritated.
+There are several reasons that, if we are being honest are actually minor criticisms, but taken together they point to much bigger problems with the public's perception of what is historically accurate and of television's credibility.

 Crest fittings aside, if you want to be taken seriously and create a credible impression of a Roman soldier, then this helmet should be actively avoided.
 Indeed, this is the advice the RMRS imparts to all new members so they do not waste their money.
-But you may be wondering why "The Trooper" is considered below par.
-First let me explain the essential characteristics of Roman helmets introduced in the 1st century AD.
-Each consists of a bowl and broad, ribbed neck-guard made in one piece, a browguard, and large hinged cheek-pieces.
+But you may be wondering why 'The Trooper' is considered below par.
+First let us explain the essential characteristics of Roman helmets introduced in the 1st century AD.
+Each consists of a bowl and broad, ribbed neck-guard made in one piece, a brow-guard, and large hinged cheek-pieces.
 They were often trimmed with brass piping and decorated with brass bosses .
-Apart from the fittings being of poor quality, "The Trooper's" cheekpieces and neck-guard are domed unlike any exemplars from archaeology that I am aware .
+Apart from the fittings being of poor quality, 'The Trooper's' cheekpieces and neck-guard are domed unlike any exemplars from archaeology of which we are aware .
 Moreover the neck-guard tapers to a pronounced point.
 Once again this deviates from the available evidence, and I do not know what the manufacturers were copying (or indeed thinking).
-Yet it is the browguard that drew my particular attention in the above still, which leads to my second criticism.
+Yet it is the brow-guard that drew particular attention in the above still, which leads to a second criticism.

-2. If any readers know of examples, please let me know as I am always keen to revise my understanding.
+2. If any readers know of examples, please let us know as we are always keen to revise our understanding.

-3. I suspect not as the design has become commonplace on reproduction Roman shields for sale.
+3. We suspect not as the design has become commonplace on reproduction Roman shields for sale.